mdeleo10/Azure-Terraform-DualStack-EastUS/README.md

 - Admin user
 - Resource Group prefix

-The admin password is random generated and can only be retrieved after "terraform apply" using "terraform output -raw admin_password" if needed.
+The admin password is random generated and can only be retrieved after "terraform apply" using "terraform output admin_password" if needed.
 Since the ssh public key is installed, it shouldn't be needed and can easily be changed.

 Note: Change "disable_password_authentication     = true" for production.